ennono/kleingarten/readme.txt

 = 1.2.2 =
 * UNDER CONSTRUCTION!
 DON'T USE IN PRODUCTIVE ENVIRONMENT!
+*
+* ATTENTION: Removed headers from membership shortcodes.
+Please add headlines and descriptions on your own!
 * Fixed: Missing punctuation in login shortcode.
 * Fixed: Meter reading date not saved correctly.
 * Minor bugfixes.